Printing press: Technological factors

-Despite this it appears that the final breakthrough of paper depended just as much on the rapid spread of movable-type printing.
-Codices of parchment, which in terms of quality is superior to any other writing material, still had a substantial share in Gutenberg's edition of the 42-line Bible.
-After much experimentation, Gutenberg managed to overcome the difficulties which traditional water-based inks caused by soaking the paper, and found the formula for an oil-based ink suitable for high-quality printing with metal type.
+However, the increased usage of paper was just as dependent on the rise of movable-type printing.
+Codices of parchment are superior in quality to any other writing material, and Gutenberg still made great use of them in his edition of the 42-line Bible.
+After much experimentation, he concluded that the formula for an oil-based ink worked best for printing with metal type.